 The current UK government is planning several ways to improve the country’s border security once the country leaves the European Union.

 The British Conservative Party have unveiled their plans for border security after Brexit.
-Assuming the party manages to take the country out of the EU as planned on January 31st, UK border security will likely change in the following ways.
+After officially leaving the EU on January 31st, 2020, the country is now in a transition period until the end of the year, after which UK border security will likely change in the following ways.

 Controlling immigration was a major point of focus of the Leave campaign during the run-up to the 2016 Brexit referendum.
 As one of the campaign’s biggest proponents, Prime Minister Boris Johnson has spoken about introducing a points-based system similar to that of Australia.